* Updated June 2023

 As a company, we are always touched by the kindness and generosity of our EL guests who are always keen to bring gifts with them for the Mongolian people they meet.
 We have almost an entire page in our Practicalities document dedicated to gift ideas – ranging from yo-yos through to handkerchiefs.
 We mentioned to Bumaa – the Director of Asral – about how EL guests are often keen to bring items from their home countries as a way of offering support and assistance … and thus the ‘stuff your rucksack for Asral NGO’ idea was born.
 For those of you travelling to Mongolia with EL (or planning to!), following is a list of items from our ‘stuff your rucksack for Asral NGO’ campaign.
 All can help to make a practical difference.

-Once you arrive into Ulaanbaatar, we will arrange for you to visit Asral NGO to deliver any items you bring.
-The children do have a summer holiday so you may not get to hand items to individual children but it might be that you visit them at their home accompanied by a representative of EL and Asral.
+Once you arrive in Ulaanbaatar, we will arrange for you to visit Asral NGO to deliver any items you bring.
+We have a duty of care and we will arrange for you to hand the gifts over to the adult team at Asral rather than individual children.

 Please only bring items if you can.
 It is not obligatory.
 Remember, Mongolia is not a pack-light destination at the best of times, so you may not have a lot of extra space.